ZaraOimak/weducate-deploy/security.md

 }
 ```

-### 3. Modify Docker Compose Configuration
+### 4. `docker-compose.yml`

-Update your `docker-compose.yml` file to include the Nginx service and mount the necessary SSL certificate files.
+Ensure your `docker-compose.yml` points to the custom Dockerfile and mounts the necessary volumes:

-**docker-compose.yml**:

 ```yaml
 version: '3'